JustinGrote/PowerCD/README.md

 **What about OSX builds and testing?**

 Will add Travis support to do this later, right now focus is just on WindowsPowershell and Powershell Core builds on Windows and Linux (ubuntu as test target).
 If the linux build passes, it's probably going to be OK on OSX.

+**Why /Release for build output instead of /BuildOutput or /Output**

+Because it has a vscode-icons default icon and the others do not.
+Build and Out have default vscode icons, but people may already be using those to keep files in existing projects.

 **Why not a /src directory?**